Help with intranets, digital workplaces, collaboration and SharePoint

 People become digital workplace professionals for a variety of reasons.
 Sometimes it is a planned career move, a natural progression maybe from communications or you just stumble into this role by accident.

-There is help out there: books by Martin White, Michael Sampson and James Robertson; training from Clearbox Consulting; wiki/book project I’m helping Kristian Norling and James Royal-Lawson with.
-But it isn’t easy to find out what learning exists or someone to help you unless your organisation belongs to the Intranet Benchmarking Forum, Step Two, IntraTeam or J Boye communities.
+There is help out there: books by Martin White, Michael Sampson and James Robertson; training from Clearbox Consulting; wiki/book project I’m helping and with.
+But it isn’t easy to find out what learning exists or someone to help you unless your organisation belongs to the Intranet Benchmarking Forum, , IntraTeam or communities.

 We need: